jbjason/jbjason/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Mobile App Development
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning GO lang.
 - 👯 I’m looking to collaborate on any open-project
 - 🤔 I’m looking for help with new YouTube channel
 - 💬 Ask me about anything